An Accountant’s Guide to Bookkeeping

 If you’re digging through boxes, drawers, wallets or pockets to find business-related receipts, know that there is a much better way.

 Instead, use a program like Receipt Bank.
-With it you can:

 • Snap a picture with your phone and capture and extract all the important data, scrap the paper, and upload it directly to your cloud software.